chrystelaur/future-flood-forecasting-web-portal-importer/README.md

 * Configure app settings/environment variables
 * Install node modules
 * Install function extensions
+* Run npm scripts to configure the functions and run unit tests.
+For example:
+  * npm run build && npm test
 * Deploy the functions to the function app

-## Running The Queue Based Functions
+## Running The Queue/Topic Based Functions

 * Messages placed on the fewspiqueue **must** contain only the ID of the location for which data is to be imported.
 * Messages placed on the fews-location-lookup-queue **and** fews-forecast-location-queue **must** contain some content; for example {"input": "refresh"}.